pagkly/Zed/Investopedia3/Understanding Fixed Annuities.md

 ### Guaranteed income payments

-Fixed annuities may be converted into an [immediate annuity](https://www.investopedia.com/terms/i/immediatepaymentannuity.asp) at any time the owner selects.
+Fixed annuities may be converted into an [[immediate annuity]](https://www.investopedia.com/terms/i/immediatepaymentannuity.asp) at any time the owner selects.
 The annuity will then generate a guaranteed income payout for a specified period of time or for the life of the annuitant.

 ### Relative safety of principal

 The life insurance company is responsible for the security of the money invested in the annuity and for fulfilling any promises made in the contract.
 Unlike most bank accounts, annuities are not federally insured.
-For that reason, buyers should only consider doing business with life insurance companies that earn high grades for financial strength from the [major independent ratings agencies](https://www.investopedia.com/terms/i/insurance-company-credit-rating.asp).
+For that reason, buyers should only consider doing business with life insurance companies that earn high grades for financial strength from the [[major independent ratings agencies]](https://www.investopedia.com/terms/i/insurance-company-credit-rating.asp).

 Annuities often have high fees, so it pays to shop around and consider other types of investments.

 ## Criticisms of Fixed Annuities

-Annuities, whether fixed or variable, are relatively [illiquid](https://www.investopedia.com/terms/i/illiquid.asp).
+Annuities, whether fixed or variable, are relatively [[illiquid]](https://www.investopedia.com/terms/i/illiquid.asp).
 Fixed annuities typically allow for one withdrawal per year of up to 10% of the account value.
 This makes them inappropriate for money that an investor might need for a sudden financial emergency.

-During the annuity's [surrender period](https://www.investopedia.com/terms/s/surrender-period.asp), which can run for as long as 15 years from the start of the contract, withdrawals of more than 10% are subject to a [surrender charge](https://www.investopedia.com/terms/s/surrendercharge.asp) imposed by the insurer.2 Annuity owners who are under age 59½ may also have to pay a 10% tax penalty, in addition to regular income taxes.3
+During the annuity's [[surrender period]](https://www.investopedia.com/terms/s/surrender-period.asp), which can run for as long as 15 years from the start of the contract, withdrawals of more than 10% are subject to a [[surrender charge]](https://www.investopedia.com/terms/s/surrendercharge.asp) imposed by the insurer.2 Annuity owners who are under age 59½ may also have to pay a 10% tax penalty, in addition to regular income taxes.3

 Finally, annuities often carry high fees, compared to other types of investments.
 Anyone interested in an annuity should make sure they understand all of the fees involved before they commit.
 It also pays to shop around because fees and other terms can vary widely from one insurer to the next.